JasterV/FINITE-AUTOMATONS-COMPUTATION/README.md

 A program that runs finite automatons and operate with them (reading, determinizing and minimizing).
 I'm working on automaton algebra operations such as concatenation, union and intersection. ^^

-To work with the program you need to create a json file where with the automaton settings.
+To work with the program you need to create a json file with the automaton settings.

 The json must have the following attributes: